 (Recycled amount / total amount)

-FY2020₋2022: Japanese and overseas group companies subject to internal control evaluation
+Domestic and overseas companies subject to internal control evaluation

 Environmental Management System (EMS)

 The H.U.
 Group promotes EMS company-wide under the H.U.
 Group Environmental Policy.
 H.U.
 Group Holdings Inc., the SRL, Inc. Central Laboratory, and each business office of Fujirebio inc. have established our systems that meet ISO14001 requirements.

 In order to ensure objectivity and independence, Environment and Energy Subcommittee at H.U.
 Group Holdings plays a central role in conducting internal audits by internal environmental auditors who meet qualification requirements within the Group companies.

 Since 2020, H.U.
 Group Holdings gained ISO14001 certification by the third party certification organization, TüV SüD Japan.